spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/segmentation/sct_deepseg_sc-example-t1.rst

 :Output files/folders:
    - ``t2_seg.nii.gz`` : 3D binary mask of the segmented spinal cord

-Once the command has finished, at the bottom of your terminal there will be instructions for inspecting the results using either :ref:`Quality Control (QC) <qc>` reports or :ref:`fsleyes-instructions`.
+Once the command has finished, at the bottom of your terminal there will be instructions for inspecting the results using :ref:`Quality Control (QC) <qc>` reports.
+Optionally, If you have :ref:`fsleyes-instructions` installed, a ``fsleyes`` command will printed as well.
 You may also simply refresh the webpage that was generated in the previous sections to see the new results.

 .. figure:: https://raw.githubusercontent.com/spinalcordtoolbox/doc-figures/master/spinalcord-segmentation/t1_deepseg_before_after.png
    :align: center